 The government has set out a package of support for businesses through the period of disruption caused by COVID-19.

 - If you are an employer looking to create jobs placements for young people, apply for funding as part of the Kickstart Scheme.

 - The Food Standards Agency's new online campaign provides advice for food businesses.
 Here to Help provides practical information, case studies, industry insight and webinars to help food businesses get back and stay on their feet, whilst remaining compliant with food hygiene and safety requirements.

 Hospitality, accommodation and admission to certain attractions may have temporary reduction on the rate of VAT on supplies.

-Restaurants and cafes can register for the 'eat out to help out' scheme from 13 July.
+Restaurants and cafes can claim for the 'eat out to help out' scheme if they took part.

 Enterprise Nation is giving small firms access to free, one-to-one advice with an expert adviser to help them through the coronavirus pandemic and to prepare for long-term recovery.
 Advice is offered on a range of topics including HR, legal, finance, digital and marketing.